luca-zanchetta/vidclearn/README.md

 Irene Amerini [[Email]()] [[GitHub]()] [[Scholar]()]

 ## Acknowledgements
-The code is based on [Tune-A-Video](https://github.com/showlab/Tune-A-Video).
+The code is based on [Tune-A-Video](https://github.com/showlab/Tune-A-Video) and [Stable Diffusion v1.4](https://huggingface.co/CompVis/stable-diffusion-v1-4).
 The data has been taken from the [DAVIS Dataset](https://davischallenge.org/davis2017/code.html) and has been manipulated accordingly.

 ## Cite Us
 *Work in progress...*